rinikerlab/lightweight-registration/README.md

 - `query`: takes a molecule as input and checks whether or not a matching molecule is registered. returns molregnos (registry IDs) of the matching molecule(s), if any
 - `retrieve`: takes one or more IDs and returns the registered structures for them

+## Installation for non-experts:

+Please look at the INSTALL.md file.

 ## Dependencies:
-- rdkit
+- rdkit v2023.03.1 or later
 - click
 - psycopg2 (only if you want to use a postgresql database)

-## Install:
+## Installation for experts:
-After checking out this repo, run this command in this directory:
+After installing the dependencies (above) and checking out this repo, run this command in this directory:
 ```
 pip install --editable .
 ```